Michal-Sitarz/yocto_raspberrypi/README.md

 Version/branch: _Kirkstone_

 ## Clone it
-To clone the repo, pull all the git submodules, while doing so:
+To clone the repo, include pulling all the git submodules while doing so:
 `git clone --recurse-submodules https://github.com/Michal-Sitarz/yocto_raspberrypi.git`

 To prepare your host machine to use Yocto build system, follow: https://docs.yoctoproject.org/ref-manual/system-requirements.html